nauticalist/resume/README.md

 Year of Birth: 1986 | Turkish | Married

 [https://www.linkedin.com/in/ismailaksoy/](https://www.linkedin.com/in/ismailaksoy/)

 [https://www.vibylabs.com](https://www.vibylabs.com)

 iaksoy@vibylabs.com

 *Cloud-native engineering leader with a focus on reliability, scalability, and security for the modern web.*

-## **CTO Profile**
+## **Chief Product and Technology Officer**

-I am an engineering manager passionate about building features across the full stack.
+I am an engineer/manager passionate about building features across the full stack.
 I have found a particular interest in working at startups and growing their offerings with maintainability and scale in mind while balancing a user-oriented mindset.

 I began my career working as a deck officer in 2009.
 In 2012 I joined a ship management company as a training and development professional, and this stage of my career helped me focus on digitization.
 In 2014 I took a startup job and had been employed full-time ever since.
 I have individual contributor experience as well as considerable team-lead experience.
 As someone self-taught, I benefited from working closely with other engineers to learn and grow, and as I continue to do that, I have also developed a special passion for helping others grow.